beefe/react-native-picker/README.md

 ####support two modes:

-<b>1. parallel: such as time picker, wheels have no connection with each other</b>
+<b>1. parallel:</b> such as time picker, wheels have no connection with each other

-<b>2. cascade: such as date picker, address picker .etc, when front wheel changed, the behind wheels will all be reset</b>
+<b>2. cascade:</b> such as date picker, address picker .etc, when front wheel changed, the behind wheels will all be reset

 ####parallel: